funkygao/gafka/cmd/ehaproxy/README.md

 # ehaproxy

-Elastic haproxy that is based upon zookeeper.
+Elastic haproxy that sits in front of kateway.